• Skip to primary navigation

 • Start with raw, unroasted and unsalted nuts.
 If you pick up roasted nuts they will burn in the smoker.
 Also, if they are salted you are going to end up with a really salty smoked nut mixture.

 • Mix your seasonings up!
-Add a little chipotle for a quick.
+Add a little chipotle for a kick.
 Other spices you could use are ginger, curry powder, cinnamon etc.

 • Allow the nuts to cool completely before enjoying them.
 The texture changes from soft when they are hot off the smoker to crunchy when they are cooled.